Joshofficial101/AutoBidder_For_AEGIS_LightningProtectionINC/README.md

 2. Launching the Application

-Once the setup is complete, launch the GUI using the simplified script.
+Once the setup is complete, launch the GUI using the script.

 ./run_gui.sh